-- 13.1 A party shall be fully liable for and indemnify the other party for any claims attributable to any damage caused by and losses incurred as a result of the other party not fulfilling its obligations under this DPA or Applicable Data Protection Legislation. - 13.2 In case of claims from data subjects arising from a breach by the other party of this DPA or breach of Applicable Data Protection Legislation the party who has been held liable for (or otherwise incurred liability in relation to) the claim shall be entitled to regressively recover the share of such losses which, according to the Applicable Data Protection Legislation, is attributable to the other party, and a fair share of the litigation costs which that party has incurred in relation to such dispute with the Data Subjects. - 13.3 A party who is subject to claims from a Data Subject shall: - without undue delay notify the other party in writing of stated claims, if it is probable that claims against the other party pursuant to this clause 13 may be made, - ii. under negotiation or trial in court and before any settlement or other arrangement with the Data Subject allow the other party - a. to get access to the Data Subject's and the party's pleadings and any other correspondence; and - b. to comment on these, which are also reasonably taken into account to the extent that the comments may have an impact on the size of the claim for damage. - 13.4 A party's liability to pay for damages under this clause 13 also applies after the DPA otherwise has been terminated.
+- 13.1 A Party (the "Indemnifier") shall be fully liable for and indemnify the other Party (the "Indemnified") for: - a) any claims against the Indemnified attributable to any damage caused by the Indemnifier; and - b) losses incurred by the Indemnified as a result of the Indemnifier not fulfilling the Indemnifier's obligations under this DPA or Applicable Data Protection Legislation. - In case of claims from data subjects (each a "Data Subject Claim") arising from a breach by the Indemnifier of this DPA or of Applicable Data Protection Legislation, the Indemnified, to the extent that the Indemnified has been held liable for (or otherwise incurred liability in relation to) the Data Subject Claim, shall be entitled to regressively recover the share of such losses which, according to the Applicable Data Protection Legislation, is attributable to the Indemnifier, and a fair share of the litigation costs that the Indemnified has incurred in relation to the Data Subject Claim. - In the event of a Data Subject Claim, if it is probable that the Indemnified will seek to make a claim against the Indemnifier under this clause 13, the Indemnified shall: - i. without undue delay notify the Indemnifier in writing of the Data Subject Claim, - ii. under negotiation or trial in court and before any settlement or other arrangement with the Data Subject allow the Indemnifier: - a. to get access to the Data Subject's and the Indemnified's pleadings and any other correspondence; and - b. to comment on these, and

+- iii. if the Indemnifier provides comments under clause 13.3ii.b, reasonably take such comments into account to the extent that the comments may have an impact on the size of the claim for damage. - 13.4 The Indemnifier's liability to pay for damages under this clause 13 also applies after the DPA otherwise has been terminated.